Cyberlightning/GISDataProvider/doc/setup_test_asset.md

 Before proceeding create new database to PostGIS where GIS related data is stored.
 In Ubuntu environment pgAdmin provides nice GUI for managing PostGIS database and it's content.

-## Import PostGIS database backup with terrain data
+### Import PostGIS database backup with terrain data

-NOTE that if terrain data is imported to PostGIS, it is not necessary to import terrain data in shp-format as described in [terrain.shp](#terrain.shp).
+Test asset contains file named `FIWARE-postgis-test_asset-terrain` which is backup of PostGIS database and contains stored terrain data.
+Backup is provided for demonstrating PostGIS usage with GIS Data Provider GE.

-Test asset contains file named `FIWARE-postgis-test_asset-terrain`.
-File is backup of PostGIS database which contains stored terrain data.
+*NOTE that if terrain data is imported to PostGIS, it is not necessary to import terrain data in shp-format as described in [terrain.shp](#terrain.shp).*

-### How to import data to PostGIS with pgAdmin
+#### How to import data to PostGIS with pgAdmin
 -   Go to GIS specific database in PostGIS and select *Restore*, restore dialog is opened
     -   **File options:** In *Filename* textbox navigate to location where you saved test files and select `FIWARE-postgis-test_asset-terrain`
     -   **Restore options \#1:**